The neurology encompasses all diseases of the brain and nervous system. A distinction is made between neurological and neurodegenerative diseases.

 - In the 1980s, the dialectical behavioral therapy (DBT).
 It is still the most scientifically proven treatment for borderline personality disorder

-- In addition, psychoanalysis, schema-focused therapy (SFT), mentalization-based therapy (MBT) or transference-focused psychotherapy (TFP) are used
+- In addition, psychoanalysis, schema-focused therapy (SFT), mentalization-based therapy (MBT) or transference-focused psychotherapy (TFP) are used.

-Pharmacological: especially neuroleptics, tranquilizers and SSRIs
+Pharmacologically: v.a.
+Neuroleptics, tranquilizers and SSRIs

 INNOVATIVE THERAPY